 6. Dinner of Their Choosing

-7. Go Around the Table and Compliment Them
+7. Go Around the Table and Compliment The Birthday Boy or Girl

-At dinner, take turns going from person to person and giving compliments and stating what you love, appreciate and enjoy most about the birthday girl or birthday boy.
+At dinner, take turns going around the table from person to person and giving compliments and share what you love, appreciate and enjoy most about the birthday girl or birthday boy.
+There’s nothing sweeter than love shared between friends and family.

 8. Give One of Your Childhood Toys as a Memorable Gift

 Indulge your child and give them three wishes for the day (within reason, of course.)
-This is your chance to say “yes” to your child on their very special day.
+This is your chance to say “yes” to your child on their very special day and let them choose what their birthday day will hold for everyone in your family.

 10. Birthday Present Scavenger Hunt

-Leave clues around the house and in the yard, leading from one birthday present to the next, until all the day’s gifts have been collected.
+Leave clues around the house and in the yard, leading from one birthday present to the next, or a special message or card, until all the day’s gifts and cards have been collected.
 Provide fun clues for the birthday girl leading them on the ultimate treasure hunt!

 11. Donate Old Toys for Other Children to Use

-If your child is having a birthday party and will be receiving a handful of new and shiny toys, it’s time to clean out the toy box and donate their own unused or outgrown toys and books to others who may enjoy them now.
+If your child is having a birthday party and will be receiving a handful of new and shiny toys, it’s time to clean out the toy box and donate any unused or outgrown toys and books to others who may enjoy them now.

 12. Birthday Countdown